Management of Health & Safety at Work Regulations 1999

 In October 2003 the regulations were amended to allow employees to claim damages from their employer in a civil action, where they suffer injury or illness as a result of the employer breaching the 1999 Regulations.

 What is required by MHSWR?

-In the first instance, employers are required to undertake an assessment of the risks to health and safety of their employees and other people who may be affected by their work activity.
-Any significant findings should be recorded where there are 5 or more employees in a business.
+Employers are required to carry out health and safety risk assessments for employees and anyone else who may be affected by their work activity.
+Risks should then be recorded if there are 5 or more employees.

-In undertaking the risk assessment the MHSWR state 9 General Principles of Prevention should be applied.
-These outline a hierarchy of risk control.
+When carrying out the risk assessment, the following 9 General Principles of Prevention should be applied:

 - Combating the risks at source

 - Adapting the work to the individual, especially as regards the design of workplaces, the choice of work equipment and the choice of working and production methods, with a view, in particular, to alleviating monotonous work and work at a predetermined work-rate and to reducing their effect on health